pangwa/git-review-fsharp/README.md

 Construct a native implementation of [git-review](https://opendev.org/opendev/git-review/src/branch/master/git_review), which does not require any additional dependencies to be installed, as a standalone executable.

-## AOT

-Support AOT compilation to generate a self-contained binary package.

 ## Better Unicode support